ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 It is possible to use other datastore solutions but this comes at the cost of not being able to take advantage of the persistence module in Lagom.

 **ConductR** is an orchestration tool for managing Lightbend Reactive Platform applications across a cluster of machines and is Lightbend's solution for running Lagom systems in production.
-Note that ConductR comes with a rather hefty license fee and is majorly targeted at enterprises.
+Note that ConductR comes with a license fee and is majorly targeted at enterprises.
 The other option we currently have in order to run our Lagom system in production is to write our [own service locator](http://www.lagomframework.com/documentation/1.0.x/Overview.html) compatible with Lagom.
 At the time of writing someone already started working on [Kubernetes support](https://github.com/lagom/lagom/issues/59) and we are sure that, given more time, more options will become available.
 For now though, Lagom is still in an early stage where we either have to pay for the ConductR license, build our own service locator, or wait until someone does the work for us.